How much do you multiply a digital camera lens

 The crop factor is calculated by dividing the diagonal length of a full-frame 35mm sensor by the diagonal length of the camera’s sensor.
 For example, a camera with a crop factor of 1.5x means that the image will be magnified by 1.5 times compared to a 35mm camera.

-See also Best digital slr camera under 20000
+See also Best digital camera features

 Impact